sfc-gh-akallaur/st30/README.md

 <img src='3AF34648-C61D-47CE-9E56-C496C5A7C240.jpeg' height=250>

-This is the official repo of `#30DaysOfStreamlit` — a 30-day social challenge for you to learn, build and deploy [Streamlit](https://streamlit.io) apps.
+`#30DaysOfStreamlit` — a 30-day social challenge for you to learn, build and deploy [Streamlit](https://streamlit.io) apps.

 ## How to participate